Blog Post

 “I could not recommend this book more.
 This book emphasizes the importance of effective communication.
 It’s important at every stage of your career, especially in marketing, but it’s also something that’s easy to overlook in day-to-day work.
 Radical Candor has encouraged me to level up my communication style and be more aware of how myself and others can work together to build a stronger, higher-performing team."

-- Caitlin Seele, Head of Digital Marketing
+- Caitlin Seele, Head of Digital Marketing Strategy

 7. The Five Dysfunctions of a Team by Patrick M. Lencioni

 “I was introduced to this book at a previous company.
-And it's been life-changing!
+And it's life-changing!
 Learning about the five dysfunctions of a team has taught me how to thoughtfully approach team building so we can be productive, healthy, fun, and ultimately, high-performing.”

 - Holly Xiao, Senior Product Marketing Manager